 Eurostat publishes technical guidelines and manuals.
 These are useful if you need to know precisely how certain data are defined (or if you suffer from insomnia).
 There are no published guidelines for the use of the website, but finding data is relatively straighforward.

-The OECD publishes statistics for OECD countries and selected non-member countries.
+The Organisation for Economic Co-operation and Development (OECD) publishes statistics for OECD countries and selected non-member countries.
 Topics include demographics, health, education, and finance.